aszepieniec/stark-brainfuck/docs/engine.md

  ![Von Neumann machine architecture](graphics/von-neumann.svg)

 At best, the simple state evolution descibes the evolution of the machine's register set, which takes place inside the processor.
-But how does the processor interact with external data sources and sinks?
+But how does the processor interact with external data sources and sinks, like reading from and writing to memory?
 More importantly, how to prove and verify the integrity of these interactions?

 ## Tables